Bakri-Busnach affair: Background

 The question of France's debts to the Bakri-Busnach company remained unresolved during the years 1800–1826, despite Algeria's attempts to obtain the funds at the time of Louis XVI.
 In 1826 the Algerian ruler Hussein Dey sent a letter to the French foreign minister, and it was decided to set up a committee to determine the debt settlement.
 By that year the debt had swelled to fourteen million French francs, including an interest rate of four million francs, but the new debt arrangement stipulated that the French government would pay only seven million francs.
 The Bakri-Busnach trading house accepted the agreement and so did Hussein Dey, who hoped to get his share of the funds.
-However, France did not fulfill this debt arrangement either.
+However, France did not fulfill this debt arrangement.

 The fly-whisk incident

 On 30 April 1827, foreign consuls and diplomatic agents gathered in Algeria for a conference with Algerian ruler Hussein Dey.
 On this occasion, Hussein Dey publicly asked the French consul whether France intended to meet the debt settlement and whether it had begun transferring the funds.
-When he heard that no progress had yet been made on the issue, he was filled with anger and struck the French consul in the face with the handle of a fly-whisk that was in his hands.
+When he heard that no progress had yet been made on the issue, he was filled with anger and struck the French consul in the face with the handle of a fly-whisk and ordered him out of his audience.
 According to another version, Hussein Dey simply wanted to hit a disturbing fly and accidentally hit the French consul.